Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Results

-Then, we pick some envelopes around different mass cores at different disc radii, and calculate their thermal radiation at mm-cm bands (Figure \ref{fig:1mm}).
+To calculate the envelopes' thermal radiation at mm-cm bands, we pick some envelopes with different luminosities around different mass cores at different disc radii, and post-process them with ray-tracing.
 We integrate the intensity in the disc plane over an area within $H$ from the planet center (Equation \ref{eq:Fluxint}).
 The values of $H$ at different disc radii are given in the lower-right panel of Figure \ref{fig:radialstr}.

-Figure \ref{fig:1mm} shows that the envelope has a stronger radio emission when the luminosity is higher, due to a hotter envelope.
+The radio fluxes are shown in Figure \ref{fig:1mm}.
+More massive cores only have solutions when their luminosities are high, which is consistent with their higher luminosity tracks in Figure \ref{fig:evolution}.
+Figure \ref{fig:1mm} also shows that, with the same core mass, the planetary envelope has a stronger radio emission when the planet's luminosity is higher, due to a hotter envelope.
 The upper left panels in Figure \ref{fig:1mm} show that, when the background disc is optically thick at the observed wavelength, e.g. the inner disc or being observed at shorter wavelengths, the flux of the embedded planet only depends on its luminosity and has no dependence on the planet mass.
-This is because the envelope density only deviates from the background disc density when its distance to the planet center is smaller than the Hill radius (Figure \ref{fig:schematic}).
-If the disc is already optically thick beyond the planet's Hill radius, the density structure at the $\tau_{mm}=1$ photosphere will be quite similar no matter how massive the planet is, and thus it is only the excess temperature there due to the planet's luminosity that leads to the excess emission.
+This is because the envelope density only deviates from the background disc density when the envelope is within the planet's Hill radius (Figure \ref{fig:schematic}).
+If the disc is already optically thick beyond the planet's Hill radius, the envelope's density at the $\tau_{mm}=1$ photosphere will be quite similar to the disc's density at the $\tau_{mm}=1$ surface no matter how massive the planet is, and thus it is only the excess temperature there due to the planet's luminosity that leads to the excess emission.